Here’s How a GPO Might Lower Your Commercial Cleaning Supply Costs

 Still, what should you look for in a GPO?

-This depends partly on your needs, but at a minimum, you want a GPO that offers excellent customer service and is available to answer your questions and concerns.
-Some GPOs provide a dedicated account manager for members, so you have a point person to contact.
+This depends partly on your purchasing volume, but at a minimum, you want one that offers excellent customer service and is available to answer your questions and concerns.
+Some groups provide a dedicated account manager for members, so you have a point person to contact.
 Of course, it’s always important to remember that price and value are not the same things.
-You may get more value by paying a slightly higher membership fee.
+You may get more value by paying a slightly higher GPO membership fee.
 Ultimately, that’s your decision, but it is something to consider.

 Here are some of the benefits a good group purchasing organization can offer:

-• Some suppliers will recruit GPO members to test new products or equipment.
+- Some suppliers will recruit group purchasing members to test new products or equipment.

-• With a guaranteed contract, a manufacturer can lower their own costs and pass those savings on to GPO members.
+- With a guaranteed contract, a manufacturer can lower their own costs and pass those savings on to its members.

 Okay, so with hundreds of GPOs out there, what is a GPO you should know about?
 We’ve previously profiled the National Service Alliance (NSA) on The Business of Cleaning podcast.
 They have partnerships with approximately 90 manufacturers, distributors, and business service suppliers.